 We will only accept more than 6 horses in a vehicle if booked through a recognised Bloodstock agent, or if booked on a direct P&O Ferries account.

-Horses travelling to France MUST be accompanied by either an Export Licence or an AHA certificate AND an equine passport.
+Transporting horses to France MUST be accompanied by either an Export Licence or an AHA certificate AND an equine passport.

 Ponies must also be accompanied by a fitness to travel certificate or Health Certificate.